Raku/App-Rakubrew/release-stuff/README.md

     /2/macos/rakubrew
     /2/win/rakubrew.exe

 - Upload that folder to the webserver and put it in the releases folder.
+Here is a snippet to create an archive that lacks any user and group information:

+    tar -czv --owner=0 --group=0 --numeric-owner -f rakubrew-2.tgz 2

 - Verify that the new version is displayed on <https://rakubrew.org/>.